sayansaha911/Craft-Demo-PaloAlto/README.md

 # Webapp provisioning

 1. Once the infrstructure is provisioned, navigate to the PaloAlto-Demo-Infra/app-code directory

 2. Compile the go code by running below and
    GOOS=linux GOARCH=amd64 go build -tags netgo -o http-sample && cd ..
 3. Then build the docker image and push it to image registry docker build -t <app-name>:<app-version> . && docker push <app-name>:<app-version>
 5. Run the below command to provision the demo web-app on the EKS cluster helm install demo-app ./helm-install/. --set image.repository=<app-name>:<app-version>

+6. OR Instead of running Steps 2,3 and 4, you can alternatively run the app-deploy.sh with the necessary inputs and it will do all those for you
-3. Verify the webapp deployment by running "kubectl get deployment" and the webapp demo-app should show here
+7. Verify the webapp deployment by running "kubectl get deployment" and the webapp demo-app should show here
-5. Also verify hpa by running "kubectl get hpa"
+8. Also verify hpa by running "kubectl get hpa"
-7. Once confirmed fetch the ALB DNS name by running "terraform output"
+9. Once confirmed fetch the ALB DNS name by running "terraform output"
-8. Open a browser and browse to the website
+10. Open a browser and browse to the website
-9. A static web content should welcome you.
+11. A static web content should welcome you

 Note: Please replace the placeholders <> with actual values